optimizely/swift-sdk/README.md

 2. Enter `https://github.com/optimizely/swift-sdk`.
 3. Accept the default rules (`Version: 'Up to Next Major'`).

+If you have a name conflict with other swift packages when you add the Optimizely swift-sdk dependency to Xcode, you can also try with its aliased repo: "https://github.com/optimizely/optimizely-swift-sdk.git".

 #### CocoaPods
 1. Add the following lines to the _Podfile_:<pre>
 ```use_frameworks!```